kktechiekk/homework/README.md

 5. Go to the browser & enter localhost:4200 in URL.
 Project will run
 6. Implemented the sort functionality also in table

+## why I choose this angular for this assignment
+Angular is a frontend javascript framework.
+I am good in it .
+Good in SPA (Single Page Applications)

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.